Lyras-lab/cdiff-circadian-rhythm/README.md

 ### 3. Metabolomics
 The raw data for the general metabolomics profiling is located in the `Metabolomics_inputs/` folder.
-* **To reproduce the analysis:** Run `Light_metabolomics_analysis.R` to reproduce the differential abundance statistics, UMAPs, Volcano plots, and heatmaps for the identified metabolites.
+* **To reproduce the analysis:** Run `Light_metabolomics_analysis.R` to reproduce the differential abundance statistics, UMAPs, and volcano plots for the identified metabolites.